chrisruffalo/taverna/README.md

 ## Goals
 Taverna is designed to take a list of domains and a set of trust material and ensure that, based on that trust, every single domain can be verified/trusted.
 Taverna also gives good output to show relevant details of the trust that is loaded from disk or expected by a domain.
-It can also, optionally, create configuration output for Java applications to use that trust.
+It can also, optionally, create configuration output for applications to use that trust.
 It can also create single unified trust sources (directory, file, or truststore) that contain all the trust expected to verify the given domains.
 Finally, it can find gaps in the trust and fill those using the certificates advertised by the domains.

 ## Usage Model
 Taverna should be used in build or deployment pipelines to ensure that the correct trust is included